rwhitcroft/rwhitcroft.github.io/index.markdown

 <hr/>

 # PowerShell
+PowerShell is fairly simple and does not require compilation or any extra tools, so it's the obvious first choice.
 The general approach with PowerShell is to import Windows API functions using the `Add-Type` cmdlet, then call them as usual from within PowerShell.

 ```powershell
 Add-Type @'